haldpi/indiplants_to_ecogram/README.md

 # indiplants_to_ecogram
-An attempt to visualise the indicator values from Landolt on an ecogram
+An attempt to visualise the indicator values from Landolt onto an ecogram